Skip to main content

 While many people view a tax refund as a windfall of free cash, in reality, it’s your own money that you didn’t collect on your paycheques during the year.
 Think of it like an interest-free loan you made to the government, and now you’re finally getting your money back.

-Although it may be tempting to use your tax refund for an online shopping spree, we at Ratehub.ca like to preach financial responsibility.
-Here are seven ways you can use your refund more wisely.
+Although it may be tempting to use your tax refund for an online shopping spree, there are ways you can put your money to work to benefit your future self and help you reach financial goals like retirement or a downpayment on a home.
+Here are seven ways you can use your tax refund more wisely.

 1. Pay off credit card debt